stuttter/wp-multi-network/readme.txt

 == Description ==

-Turn your multi-site installation of WordPress into many multi-site networks, all surrounding one central user base.
+Turn your WordPress Multisite installation into many multisite networks, surrounding one global set of users.

-WP Multi Network allows cape wearing super-admins to create new networks of sites, allowing for infinitely extensible site, network, and domain arrangements.
+WP Multi Network allows global administrators to create new networks with their own sites and domain arrangements.

 == Installation ==

-Download and install using the built in WordPress plugin installer.
+* Download and install using the built in WordPress plugin installer.

-Activate in the "Plugins" network admin panel using the "Network Activate" link.
+* Activate in the "Plugins" network admin panel using the "Network Activate" link.

-Comment out the `DOMAIN_CURRENT_SITE` line in your `wp-config.php` file.
+* Comment out the `DOMAIN_CURRENT_SITE` line in your `wp-config.php` file.
 If you don't have this line, you probably need to <a href="https://codex.wordpress.org/Create_A_Network">enable multisite</a>.

-Start planning and creating your networks.
+* Start planning and creating your networks.

 == Frequently Asked Questions ==

-= Can I have separate domains? =
+= Can each network have a different domain? =

 Yes you can.
 That is what this plugin does best.

+Think of how WordPress.org works:

+* wordpress.org
+* buddypress.org
+* bbpress.org
+* wordcamp.org

+Users are global, and can login to any of those networks with the same credentials.

 = Will this work on standard WordPress? =

-Yes, but it won't do anything.
-You need to have the multi-site functionality turned on and working before using this plugin.
+You can activate it, but it won't do anything.
+You need to have the multisite functionality enabled and working first.

 = Where can I get support? =

-The WordPress support forums: https://wordpress.org/tags/wp-multi-network/
+The WordPress support forums: https://wordpress.org/support/plugin/wp-multi-network/

 = What's up with uploads? =